mozillabrasil/sumo_live_helper/README.md

 ## Informations

-1. The search of new questions at Support Forum to Firefox for Desktop is based on the language of the Firefox used.
+1. The search of new questions at Support Forum to Firefox for Desktop is based on the language of the Firefox used
-2. The Add-on will get the questions that have been opened recently (Top 20 without answer)
+2. The Add-on will get the questions that have been opened recently (Top 20 without answer).

 ## How to test this Add-on

 1. Clone this repository git clone ```https://github.com/mozillabrasil/sumo_live_helper.git```
 2. In the Firefox address bar type ```about:debugging```
-3. Click ```Load Temporary Add-on```, a dialog window opens.
+3. Click ```Load Temporary Add-on```, a dialog window opens
 4. In the cloned repository, select the ```manifest.json``` file.
 The Add-on icon will appear in your toolbar.

 ## How Contribute